uf-mil/mil/docs/development/development_guide.md

 ## Build the repository
 Now that you are inside the development container, try building the repository.

-We have a convienent alias for this, run `cm`
+We have a convenient alias for this, run `cm`

 *NOTE: If having issues building the VRX URDF due to permissions error, make sure your copy of the repo is owned by UID 1000